Atom-Number Enhancement by Shielding Atoms from Losses in Strontium Magneto-Optical Traps: Shielding for different isotopes and repumping configurations

 In Fig.~\ref{fig:loading curves repumpers}(a), we investigate the loading of the $^{88}\mathrm{Sr}$ isotope in the presence of this additional repumper, and show that the shielding effect persists and yields a comparable enhancement factor $\eta=1.94(1)$.
 This brings the highest atom number we achieve for this isotope, of $N \approx 1.5\times 10^8$.
 We obtain a similar enhancement factor for the second most abundant bosonic isotope $^{86}\mathrm{Sr}$.
 We also probe this effect for the least abundant bosonic isotope $^{84}\mathrm{Sr}$, which is preferred for Bose-Einstein condensation due to its favorable scattering properties \cite{stein2008, deEscobar2008}.
 Here, the resonant driving of the intercombination line increases the atom number by a factor of $\eta = 1.85(2)$, as shown in Fig.~\ref{fig:loading curves repumpers}(b).
 Importantly, this enhancement in the atom number is kept through the following steps of our experiment, up to the loading into an optical dipole trap.
 The shielding scheme therefore improves the efficiency of the evaporative cooling process and greatly facilitates the entrance into the quantum-degenerate regime, allowing us to produce pure Bose-Einstein condensates with more than $3\times 10^{5}$ atoms.

-Finally, we also demonstrate the shielding effect for the fermionic isotope $^{87}\mathrm{Sr}$, which is particularly relevant for optical atomic clocks.
-This isotope has a nuclear spin of $I=9/2$, resulting in a hyperfine structure with quantum numbers $F$ and $m_F$ for both the ground and the excited states (see Fig.~\ref{fig:loading curves fermions}(a)).
+Finally, we also demonstrate the shielding effect for the fermionic isotope $^{87}\mathrm{Sr}$.
+This isotope is particularly relevant for optical atomic clocks.
+It has a nuclear spin of $I=9/2$, resulting in a hyperfine structure with quantum numbers $F$ and $m_F$ for both the ground and the excited states (see Fig.~\ref{fig:loading curves fermions}(a)).

 This brings complexity to the shielding scheme, reducing its efficiency due to the lack of a magnetically insensitive $\pi$ transition.
 A positive aspect is, however, that all three hyperfine states of \textsuperscript{3}P\textsubscript{1} can be exploited for shielding.
 In Fig.~\ref{fig:loading curves fermions}(b), we study the enhancement when addressing the $F=11/2$ and the $F=9/2$ states.
 Lasers addressing the two transitions are readily available in fermionic strontium setups, because they correspond to the red MOT and stirring beam \cite{mukaiyama2003recoillimited}.
 Our measurements show that the $F=11/2$ shielding enhances the atom number by a factor of $1.45(1)$, while addressing instead the $F=9/2$ state gives an enhancement of $\eta=1.69(1)$.
 The larger enhancement while driving the $F=9/2$ transition is explained by its small Zeeman broadening, which stems from a factor of $4.5$ smaller Land\'e $g$-factor than the one of $F=11/2$.
 Thus, the laser addresses a larger fraction of the cloud.
 When driving the two transitions simultaneously, we combine the individual enhancements to a total $\eta = 2.01(1)$.